 No two people are the same.
 Each person with an addiction has a unique set of needs and challenges to overcome.
 We offer a full continuum of care with varying levels of intensity, and each client’s treatment plan is tailored to give them the best possible chance at lifelong recovery.

 Many clients begin the recovery process at a rehab facility, gradually transitioning to less intensive levels of care throughout their treatment.
 While in treatment, clients participate in therapy programs that help develop new ways of thinking and strategies for long-term sobriety.

 After arriving at our facility, clients will go through an intake assessment.
 This assessment helps our multidisciplinary team form a treatment plan that addresses the client’s addiction and underlying mental health condition.
 Though many clients begin the process with medical detox, some with less severe addictions may start in a less intensive level of care.

 Typically the first step in treatment, a medical detox allows drugs or alcohol to naturally leave the body.
 The process…Learn More

 Inpatient (Residential) Treatment

 After detox, clients will move into the inpatient treatment setting.
 An inpatient stay may last anywhere from one to three…Learn More

-Partial hospitalization programs are a step between inpatient and outpatient care.
+Partial care service programs are a step between inpatient and outpatient care.
 Clients in PCs have more independence than those…Learn More

 Intensive Outpatient (IOP)